 All of my stress sits on top of my shoulders and in my back, so I’ll spend fifteen minutes doing light or deep stretching to relax and unwind.
 You’ll feel lighter in your thoughts and mind when your body is feeling good.

 The benefits of stretching range from fighting fatigue, insomnia, and eliminating stress.
 If you want to change your outlook and your life, focusing on how you’re feeling physically is a good place to start.

 7. Make Small Salads Daily

-Food is happiness and how you eat affects the way you feel.
-It’s OK to splurge on a cupcake or cookies once and again but studies now show that sugar, gluten and dairy contribute to depression and anxiety.
+Food is happiness, and how you eat affects the way you feel.
+It’s okay to splurge on a cupcake or cookies once and again but, studies now show that sugar, gluten and dairy contribute to depression and anxiety.
 They can overtax your system and result in severe fatigue or a crash of some kind.

 I challenged myself to make a habit of preparing small, bowl-size salads (which takes me five minutes to make and does not require Masterchef skills).
 I select three vegetables and one fruit with spinach or something green.

 Since I’ve been making salads each day, I’ve noticed a significant difference in my overall mood.
 Clean eating promotes happiness and this is a great habit to include in your regimen.